The Counting General Dominating Set Framework: Proof of Theorem

 \begin{theorem}[from {\cite[Theorem 3]{kowalczyk2016hol23}}] Suppose $a, b\in\mathbb{C}$ satisfy the requirements in \cite[Theorem 3]{kowalczyk2016hol23}.
 Then for any $k\in\mathbb{Z}^+$, $\hol^k([a, 1, b]\mid =_3)$ is \#P-hard. \end{theorem}

 Again, the proof of \cite[Theorem 3]{kowalczyk2016hol23} simply verifies the criteria for \cite[Lemma 4]{kowalczyk2016hol23}, and then applies \cite[Lemma 3]{kowalczyk2016hol23}; similar here. \bigbreak In the following results, $X=ab$ and $Y=a^3+b^3$ as denoted in the original paper.
-Results listed without explanation can be derived from their counterparts in the original paper either trivially (such as tractable cases), or by invoking already generalized lemmas and theorems combined with techniques that we have established to work for $\hol^k$ such as gadget construction.
+Results listed without explanation (or mentioned but omitted) can be generalized from their counterparts in the original paper either trivially (such as tractable cases), or by invoking already generalized lemmas and theorems combined with techniques that we have established to work for $\hol^k$ such as gadget construction.

 \begin{lemma}[from {\cite[Lemma 5]{kowalczyk2016hol23}}] Let $G$ be a 3-regular graph.
 Then for any $k\in\mathbb{Z}^+$, there exists a polynomial $P(\cdot, \cdot)$ with two variables and integer coefficients such that for any signature grid $\sg$ having underlying graph $G$ and every edge labeled $[a, 1, b]$, $(\hol^k)_\sg=P(ab, a^3+b^3)$. \end{lemma}